laurenostrowski/chronic_ephys_pipeline/README.md

 ## 3-sort_spikes

-This notebook runs an automatic spike sorting algorithm on the neural data, defaulting to the spike sorting algorithm [Kilosort 3](https://kilosort.readthedocs.io/en/latest/). *Kilosort 4 was released on March 3rd, 2024 and will be added to the notebook as the default sorting algorithm when integrated into SpikeInterface*.
+This notebook runs an automatic spike sorting algorithm on the neural data, defaulting to the spike sorting algorithm [Kilosort 4](https://kilosort.readthedocs.io/en/latest/).
+For multi-shank Neuropixels 2.0 probes, this notebook will artificially stack recording blocks vertically in the probe layout, treating them as a single shank with a ~100 micron gap between discontiguous recording blocks, which drastically improves sorting time.
+Original contact coordinates are recovered in *4-curate_spikes*

 Environment to use: **spikeprep**.